yunusemrejr/yunusemrejr/README.md

 Actively ➡️ Java, PHP, JavaScript, CSS, SQL since 2020

 Interested in learning more about ➡️
+Computer Hardware,
+Linux,
+other programming languages,
 Graphana & influxDB,
-other programming languages,
 mongoDB,
-Linux,
 VM & Cloud,
-Computer Hardware, Assembly & more interesting technologies
+Assembly & more interesting technologies.

 - 📫 How to reach me: Here is my e-mail address: yunusemrevurgun@hotmail.com.
 Professional one: yunus.vurgun@aspotomasyon.com